Is New York Housing about to Crash and Burn? There's…

 - will oil prices stay at current levels?

-- numbers of millennials hunting for a home or condo
+- rising numbers of millennials hunting for a home or condo

 - bank of mom and dad continues funding kids home dream